Interlocking

 In railway signalling, an interlocking is an arrangement of signal apparatus that prevents conflicting movements through an arrangement of tracks such as junctions or crossings.
-The signalling appliances and tracks are sometimes collectively referred to as an interlocking plant.
-An interlocking is designed so that it is impossible to display a signal to proceed unless the route to be used is proven safe.
+In North America, a set of signalling appliances and tracks interlocked together are sometimes collectively referred to as an interlocking plant or just as an interlocking.
+An interlocking system is designed so that it is impossible to display a signal to proceed unless the route to be used is proven safe.

 Interlocking is a safety measure designed to prevent signals and points/switches from being changed in an improper sequence.
 For example, interlocking would prevent a signal from being changed to indicate a diverging route, unless the corresponding points/switches had been changed first.
 In North America, the official railroad definition of interlocking is: "An arrangement of signals and signal appliances so interconnected that their movements must succeed each other in proper sequence".

 Configuration and use

 A minimal interlocking consists of signals, but usually includes additional appliances such as points and Facing Point locks (US: switches) and derails, and may include crossings at grade and movable bridges.
 Some of the fundamental principles of interlocking include: